benbjohnson/litestream.io/content/guides/kubernetes-statefulset/index.md

 ---

 This guide will get you running Litestream as a sidecar container in a Kubernetes StatefulSet, alongside your existing application using SQLite.
 This means that as long as your application is running, so will Litestream.
-It assumes you already have a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and that your SQLite database is stored on a [Volume](https://kubernetes.io/docs/concepts/storage/volumes/).

 {{< alert icon="⏱" text="This should take approximately 20 minutes to complete." >}}